Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 “I haven’t exactly had the chance!”

 “Then it’s a question for another day.”
 Daniel stood up.
-“Right *now* what you should do, if you’ll let an old fart who loves the sound of his own voice convey some wisdom on your meathead skull---” He earned an amused snort for that. “---Is go to that big party that’s brewing up down there, pick a fight, get drunk, sing, throw your axe, whatever you do to have fun, and *cross your bridges when you come to them.”*
+“Right *now* what you should do, if you’ll let an old fart who loves the sound of his own voice convey some wisdom on your meathead skull - ” He earned an amused snort for that. “ - Is go to that big party that’s brewing up down there, pick a fight, get drunk, sing, throw your axe, whatever you do to have fun, and *cross your bridges when you come to them.”*

 “…We do have that beer they sent over…”